sgatesdev/React_Blog_Hooks/README.md

 ## Description

 For this project, I updated the client-side of my [React Blog](https://github.com/sg0703/React_Blog) app.

-I re-wrote the entire app to use Redux Hooks, utilized a new library for Google Sign-In, and updated styling with Bootstrap.
+React Blog is a full stack MERN application.
+I rewrote the frontend using Redux Hooks, utilized a new library for Google Sign-In, and updated styling with Bootstrap.
+This app uses a custom backend (REST API) that I built using Node and Express.
+The API has protected routes that use Google's Sign In API to verify tokens before allowing access.
+The backend manages a MongoDB Atlas database.

-React Blog is a full-stack MERN application.
 The frontend is hosted on my personal domain.
 The backend is hosted on Heroku and for the database I used MongoDB Atlas.

 The app is deployed on my personal domain.
 Check it out [here](https://samgates.io/projects/react-blog-hooks/)!